Use config pipelines config-pipelines

 This approach is particularly useful if you have multiple dev environments, where each has unique property values.

-The file structure will resemble the following:
+The file structure resembles the following:

 /config/dev1